-Canada offers all citizens and permanent residents universal public health insurance, which affords low-cost access to doctors and health practitioners.
+Healthcare in Canada is decentralised, comprehensive and universal for all citizens and permanent residents.
+The universal public health insurance affords low-cost access to doctors and other health practitioners.
 Unfortunately, expats with temporary residency in Canada are not eligible for the same benefits.

 This insurance system, known as Medicare, allows individuals to seek treatment at both private and public healthcare facilities; though the overwhelming majority of hospitals, clinics and practices in Canada are, in fact, private.
 The system does not dictate which doctor or service provider an individual must use.

 Still, even if expats don’t qualify for Medicare and must take out a more expensive private health insurance plan, they can rest assured that they will receive high-quality treatment administered by well-trained professionals.